Bears vs. Bluejays: Second Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- The oddsmakers' moneyline implies a 54.5% chance of a victory for Baylor.
+- The moneyline for this contest implies a 53.5% chance of a victory for the Bears.

+- So far this season, Creighton has put together a 14-15-0 record against the spread.

+- This season, the Bluejays have come away with a win three times in seven chances when named as an underdog of at least -105 or worse on the moneyline.

 Baylor vs. Creighton Over/Under Stats